elerac/EasyPySpin/README.md

 ## Use as a module
 `EasyPySpin.py` can be used as a module.
 ### Capture image from camera
+Here's an example to capture image from camera.
 ```python
 import cv2
 import EasyPySpin